Recently, we saw a new, high end, Bluetooth wireless headset make its debut in the form of the Bose 700 and Bose 700 UC.

 So what makes the Bose 700 different from the Bose 700 UC?

-In a nutshell, the Bose 700 UC comes with the Bose USB Link.
+In a nutshell, the Bose 700 UC comes with the Bose USB Link which gives you a much better connectivity and audio experience when connecting to your computer.

 The USB Link gives you one touch answer/end of your calls, and the 700 UC is optimized for use with Microsoft Teams, Google Meet and Zoom.